Thursday, April 21, 2011

 Mark Fulford is a well known, independent farm consultant and educator whose range of topics and expertise encompasses: Transitioning from conventional to organic and biological agriculture.
 Soil, crop, and forage nutrition.
 Preparing agriculture for peak oil, climate change and economic drift.
 He also teaches; non-electric water technologies, hands-on skills in organic orcharding, organic no-till crop production, commercial and small scale composting, as well as fundamental rural skills and small farm food preservation.

-with CJ Walke (meet at the front entrance)
+3:00 pm Tour of the Heritage Orchards with CJ Walke (meet at the front entrance)

 For more information, call MOFGA 207-568-4142.